 Grant 4 and Penobscot Pavilion 6 are the dynamic, fast-paced cardiac telemetry units.
 They provide a unique opportunity to administer and manage medications that require cardiac monitoring and training to manage abnormal cardiac rhythms.
 We care for acute cardiac medical patients, as well as pre-op and post-op open heart surgery patients.
+We are a unit of preference for thoracic patients who have undergone complex surgery such as lung resection, video-assisted thoracotomy, open thoracotomy, and esophagectomy.
 All of our nurses receive their advanced cardiac life support certification in the first year of employment.
 The two units collaborate to care for our large cardiac population.